Preparing for CQC inspection

 Before an inspection you will have been asked for information by CQC.
 The documentation typically requested includes summaries of complaints and adverse events, evidence of how you monitor quality of treatment, including patient surveys and staff recruitment and training policies.
 Provide the information promptly (within five working days, or 10 working days for a GP out-of-hours service).
 Do your homework - it's likely that questions may be asked that relate to this documentation on the day of the inspection.

-Before the inspection, you will also be sent comment cards for patients to complete and posters to display in your reception/waiting room.
-This will advertise the inspection and give patients the opportunity to contact CQC directly.
+Before the inspection date you will be sent a patient feedback form to print, along with a QR code to display in your reception/waiting room and a link to add to your website or SMS feedback.
+This will advertise the inspection and give patients the opportunity to feed back to the CQC directly.

 Inspectors will want to speak to GP partners, locums, trainees, practice managers, nurses, healthcare assistants and administrative staff, so we advise you to ensure all practice staff are up to date with relevant practice protocols and understand what the inspection entails.